-• Program Description
+Program Description

 The primary objective of the Manufactured Home Replacement and Elevation (MHRE) Program is the provision of decent, safe, and sanitary housing in the areas impacted by the DR-4683 disaster.
-Additionally, the program is designed to ensure that the housing needs of very-low, low-, and moderate-income households and vulnerable populations, including individuals that were made homeless as a result of the disaster, are addressed to the greatest extent feasible.
+Additionally, the program is designed to ensure that the housing needs of very-low, low-, and moderate-income households and susceptible populations, including individuals that were made homeless as a result of the disaster, are addressed to the greatest extent feasible.
 Furthermore, the program will not only address disaster-related damages but also will mitigate potential future damage.

-The program will provide assistance to eligible applicants based on the extent of damage to their Manufacture Housing Unit (MHU) primary residences.
-The maximum amount of assistance available for replacement and elevation of a unit is \$350,000 per damaged structure after applying any duplication of benefits reductions.
-This amount is intended to cover the cost of purchase, installation, and elevation of MHU at 2' to 3' above 100-year flood levels.
+The program will provide assistance to eligible applicants based on the extent of damage to their MHU primary residences.
+The maximum amount of assistance available for replacement and elevation of a unit is \$500,000 per damaged structure after applying any duplication of benefits reductions.
+This amount is intended to cover the cost of purchase, installation, and elevation of MHU at 2 feet above Base Flood Elevation (BFE) or higher if required by locally adopted regulations known as Design Flood Elevation (DFE).